tdcolvin/DesigningWithEmpathyTalk/README.md

 Here's some of the resources I mentioned, and some others.

+If you find anything else that's you think would be useful in this context, I'd love to hear, please submit a pull request

 ## Reading material
 #### [Sympathy vs Empathy](https://www.nngroup.com/articles/sympathy-vs-empathy-ux/)
 A good explanation of the difference between sympathy and empathy in UX, and how to think more empathetically